How to stop impulse spending

-Sometimes the thing that makes us go over budget are certain triggers that take away our self control.
+Sometimes, the thing that makes us go over budget are certain triggers that take away our self control.
 You know, those things that send you into a spending frenzy or make you overpay for an item when it’s just not worth it.
-There is one way to stop them and that is to do your best to avoid them altogether!
+There is one way to stop them and that is to do your best to avoid these triggers altogether!

-Take a look at the list below to see if you relate to any of the spending triggers and learn how to curb your impulse spending:
+Take a look at the list below to see if you relate to any of the spending triggers and learn how to stop impulse spending:

 Just like with stress, many of us use shopping to fill the void of boredom.
 We aimlessly browse the aisles or online to kill time and it ends up leading us into many purchases we might not otherwise make.
 If you are shopping simply out of boredom find another way to relieve the boredom – read a book, take a walk, have some friends over or clean out a closet and donate a bag full of items – what a great way to reverse the spending!

 Plain and simple, shopping can be an addiction.
 Those sparkly shoes fly into the cart, that butter soft purse goes right on top, and heck, toss in that new set of towels.
 Everything you like is getting tossed into that cart…and it feels great!
 Shopping can be a real high for some but unfortunately, like all highs, the euphoria is short lived.
 Especially once you realize the balance of your credit card or bank account.
 If this sounds like you, look for healthier alternatives, like sports and exercise, to get that same rush of excitement, or this trigger can ruin your life.